-It should have a breathing net inside so that it doesn’t stick to your body during the rain.
+A good rain jacket will be made of nylon and polyester.
+It should have a breathing net inside so that it doesn’t stick to your body when it rains.
 And the hood should be deep enough to cover all of your head.

-Hiking socks have a unique constricting band for better foot support.
-The price range is vast, and there’s no good rule for the socks.
+Hiking socks have a unique compression band for better foot support.
+The price range is vast, and there’s no good rule for socks.
+As long as you choose a high-quality, purpose-built hiking sock, you will be fine.

 Again, I used Decathlon socks with some excellent results.
-And they are not too expensive comparing to some other famous brands.
-It is best to avoid cotton or wool socks as they provide zero support and can cause blisters as well.
+And they are not too expensive compared to some other famous brands.
+It is best to avoid cotton or wool socks as they provide zero support and can cause blisters.

-However, if you hike for days, you’ll need a hiking backpack.
+But if you plan on hiking for days, you’ll need a bigger hiking backpack.
 The volume depends on the length of the hike.
-For 2-3 days you’ll need 50-70L.
-For a single day, 30L will do.
+For two to three days, you’ll need about a 70-liter bag.
+For a single day, 30 liters will do.

-In case you take a hiking backpack, you’ll need to leave your photography backpack at home.
+If you take a hiking backpack, you’ll need to leave your photography backpack at home.
 Apparently, you can’t carry two bags!

 That’s why photography gloves exist.

 They allow access to the thumb and index finger when required.
 Alternatively, for autumn or spring, I use regular long cotton gloves.
 These stretch nearly up to the elbow and with access to all fingers.

 Landscape Accessories – Gear

 A piece of microfiber cloth saves your lenses from water drops or spray.
 I always buy a bag of microfiber pieces for a couple of bucks and then use them for a year.

 Keep a bunch in your camera bag, as their weight is next to zero.
 I also have one or two in my pockets at all times during a photography session.